Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 * Very simple and intuitive
 * Same semantics as regular kotlin properties
-* Inheritance of the delegate property also has the same semantics as regular kotlin properties, overriding the delegate expression is simple, intuitive and explicit.
+* Inheritance of the delegate property also has the same semantics as regular kotlin properties, overriding the delegate expression is the same as overriding the property, so we borrow the existing language semantics, making it more intuitive.
 * Proposal 2 (the delegate accessor function) becomes obsolete (except for the old behaviour), as accessing the delegate is intuitive with a property.
 * Doesn't litter the class declaration line as much
 * Old syntax can be deprecated, if that's desired

 ##### Cons
 * We add a new language feature, instead of reusing old syntax
-* Allows for a given class to use a mix of the two behaviours (even if one is deprecated)
+* Allows for a given class to use a mix of the two behaviours
 * Confusing with property delegates?
 They are still a completely different concept...
 * Repeats a type instead of referring to an identifier